Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Growth of Matter Perturbations in IDE Model

-From our analysis, the coefficient of the first-order correction term $a_2\alpha$ is found to be $a_2\simeq 1.1$ for $w\simeq -1$, as indicated by the latest studies~\cite{Abdul-Karim2025}.
-This linear relationship indicates that the coupling $\alpha$ introduces a shift in the growth index of roughly $\Delta\gamma \simeq 1.1\alpha$.
-As a result, an interacting dark--energy model with $\alpha>0$ produces a larger growth index, a feature that aligns it phenomenologically with specific modified gravity frameworks, for instance the DGP braneworld scenario ($\gamma_{\rm DGP} \simeq 0.687$) or $f(R)$ models such as the Hu--Sawicki one ($\gamma \gtrsim 0.75$) \cite{husawicki2017}.
-On the other hand, a negative coupling $\alpha<0$ leads to a lower value of $\gamma$, mimicking the characteristic behavior of certain viable $f(R)$ theories, e.g., the Starobinsky model ($\gamma \approx 0.4$) \cite{starobinsky,starobinsky2007}.
+Consequently, in both the interacting $w$CDM and CPL frameworks, an interacting dark-energy model with $\alpha>0$ produces a larger growth index, a feature that aligns it phenomenologically with specific modified gravity frameworks, for instance the DGP braneworld scenario ($\gamma_{\rm DGP} \simeq 0.687$) or $f(R)$ models such as the Hu-Sawicki one ($\gamma \gtrsim 0.75$) \cite{Basilakos2017}.
+On the other hand, a negative coupling $\alpha<0$ leads to a lower value of $\gamma$, mimicking the characteristic behavior of certain viable $f(R)$ theories, e.g., the Starobinsky model ($\gamma \approx 0.4$) \cite{Gannouji2009,starobinsky2007}.
 This leads to a degeneracy: if future observations find $\gamma\neq 0.55$, growth data alone cannot determine whether the cause is an interaction or modified gravity.
 In other words, the conventional diagnostic power of the growth index to discriminate between dark energy and modified gravity breaks down when the interaction between the dark sectors is permitted.

-To break this degeneracy and determine the allowable range of the coupling strength $\alpha$ and the dark energy equation of state $w$ (and thus the permissible shift $\Delta\gamma$), it is essential to confront the interacting $w$CDM model with the latest multi-probe cosmological observations.
-The subsequent sections present such an analysis, combining background and growth data to place stringent constraints on $\alpha$ and $w$, thereby quantifying the extent to which the interaction-induced correction can mimic modified gravity effects and clarifying the interpretative framework for future high-precision growth measurements.
+To break this degeneracy and determine the allowable range of the coupling strength $\alpha$ and the dark energy equation of state parameters (and thus the permissible shift $\Delta\gamma$), it is essential to confront these interacting models with the latest multi-probe cosmological observations.
+The subsequent sections present such an analysis, combining background and growth data to place stringent constraints on the dark-sector dynamics, thereby quantifying the extent to which the interaction-induced correction can mimic modified gravity effects and clarifying the interpretative framework for future high-precision growth measurements.